+Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The property is served by a mains gas supply.
+No mains gas present.
+Gas is supplied by LPG canisters located externally which services the gas fire within the rear lounge.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property is served by a mains water supply.
-Internal distribution pipes, where seen are copper and PVC.
-Sanitary arrangements comprise a three piece suite within the bathroom.
+Copper supply pipes and PVC waste pipes.
+The sanitary fittings comprise a three piece suite within the family bathroom and a two piece suite and shower unit within the en suite shower room.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by a gas fired radiator central heating installation.
-The boiler is a combination type supplying hot water direct to the taps.
-Drainage Drainage covers etc were not lifted.
+The property benefits from an oil heating system to steel panel radiators with the boiler located within the kitchen.
+Hot water is supplied by the immersion tank located within one of the top floor bedroom cupboards.
+Drainage Drainage severe ete were not lifted Drailiage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
+We understand that drainage is by way of a shared septic tank with the adjoining property.

-Assumed mains drainage to the public sewer.
-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
-New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
-In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
-Any potential purchaser should satisfy themselves as regulations.
-Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.